squidfunk/mkdocs-material/docs/reference/admonitions.md

 ### Removing the title

-Similar to [changing the title][8], the icon and title can be omitted entirely by adding an empty string directly after the type qualifier.
-Note that this will not work for [collapsible blocks][9].
+Similar to [changing the title], the icon and title can be omitted entirely by adding an empty string directly after the type qualifier.
+Note that this will not work for [collapsible blocks].

 _Example_:

 ``` markdown
 !!! note ""

     Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla et euismod
     nulla.
 Curabitur feugiat, tortor non consequat finibus, justo purus auctor
     massa, nec semper lorem quam in massa.